-The 2014/15 MTREF period represents the 3rd year of the City's 5-year IDP period.
+The 2014/15 MTREF period represents the third year of the City's five-year IDP period.

-Changes to recent years' structures, protocols and processes envisage three separate budget committees with different focus of attention and responsibilities.
-This was implemented to ensure further improved strategic alignment of the budget to the IDP.
-In addition to the Budget Steering Committee (BSC) established in terms of the Municipal Budgeting and Reporting Regulations (MBRR), the two additional budget committees namely, the Budget Strategy Committee (BSM) and the Budget Oversight Committee (BOC) were established for the 2014/15 budget process.
-The purpose of the BSM is to ensure that the budget is aligned to the City's strategies whereas the BOC has an oversight role ensuring that the overall strategic alignment is being met.
+Changes to recent years' structures, protocols and processes envisage three separate budget committees, each with a different focus of attention and responsibilities.
+This was implemented to ensure further, improved strategic alignment of the budget with the IDP.
+In addition to the Budget Steering Committee (BSC) established in terms of the Municipal Budgeting and Reporting Regulations (MBRR), the two additional budget committees, namely the Budget Strategy Committee (BSM) and the Budget Oversight Committee (BOC), were established for the 2014/15 budget process.
+The purpose of the BSM is to ensure that the budget is aligned with the City's strategies, whereas the BOC has an oversight role ensuring that the overall strategic alignment is being met.

-The 2014/15 MTREF process commenced with a technical analysis of previous years' performance outcomes, an assessment of the economic outlook and consultation with various role players.
+The 2014/15 MTREF process commenced with a technical analysis of previous years' performance outcomes, an assessment of the economic outlook, and consultation with various role players.